April 2, 2013

 May 2012

-Sarah B. Burghauser is a San Francisco-based writer, scholar, and mixed-media artist.
-She holds an MA from Oregon State University and an MFA from California Institute of the Arts, where she has also taught.
-She has worked with Semiotext(e) Press in Los Angeles and has been awarded fellowships with the Lambda Literary Foundation Emerging Voices Retreat, The MacDowell Colony, and Vermont Studio Center.
-Sarah regularly publishes with A Café in Space, the Anaïs Nin literary journal, and her essay “Learning To Be In A Skin” appears in the anthology, Queer Girls in Class: Lesbian Teachers and Students Tell Their Classroom Stories (Peter Lang Publishing Group 2011).
+A New Jersey native, Sarah B. Burghauser writes and teaches about Judaism, queer identity, feminism, and erotica.
+She holds an MFA from California Institute of the Arts, where she has also taught.
+Sarah has worked with Semiotext(e) Press in Los Angeles and has been awarded fellowships with the Lambda Literary Foundation, The MacDowell Colony, and Vermont Studio Center.
+She has published with A Café in Space, the Anaïs Nin literary journal, Kirkus Media, and her essays have been collected in, Queer Girls in Class: Lesbian Teachers and Students Tell Their Classroom Stories (Peter Lang Publishing Group 2011), and photo series, GENDERQUEER and Other Gender Identitiesby Dave Naz (Rare Bird Books 2014).
+She lives in California.